- 28

 - Apache Tomcat 11 requires Java 17

-- Popular libraries like Guava, Jackson, and Netty are gradually dropping Java 8 support
+- Popular libraries like Guava, Jackson, and Netty are also dropping Java 8 support one by one

-The longer you wait, the harder migration becomes, as you will need to jump across multiple versions simultaneously.
+The longer you wait, the harder the upgrade becomes, as you'll need to jump across multiple versions simultaneously.

 4. Missing Performance Improvements

-Newer Java versions continuously improve the JVM with enhancements like G1 GC, ZGC, Shenandoah GC, and AOT Caching in JDK 26 that dramatically improves application startup time.
-Staying on Java 8 means missing out on significant performance gains that require zero code changes.
+Newer Java versions include continuous JVM improvements such as G1 GC, ZGC, Shenandoah GC, and AOT Caching in JDK 26 that dramatically speeds up application startup.
+Staying on Java 8 means missing performance improvements you'd get without changing a single line of code.

-Newer developers are less familiar with Java 8 patterns and prefer working with modern technologies.
-Remaining on Java 8 may cause your organization to lose talented personnel to companies using more up-to-date technology stacks.
+Newer developers are less familiar with Java 8 and prefer working with modern technologies.
+Continuing to use Java 8 may cause your organization to lose talented personnel to companies using more modern technology stacks.

-Migration Roadmap: From Java 8 to Java 25
+Migration Plan: The Path from Java 8 to Java 25

-Upgrading from Java 8 to the latest version should not be done in a single jump.
-Instead, follow a step-by-step approach, pausing at each LTS (Long Term Support) version:
+Upgrading from Java 8 to the latest version should not be done in one leap.
+Instead, take it step by step, pausing at each LTS (Long Term Support) version:

 |---|---|---|---|